 However, with a little help, you can identify and effectively utilize Medicare revalidation tools, comply with Cycle 2 requirements, and help your practitioners avoid Medicare deactivation for missing a revalidation deadline.

-On Tuesday, August 27th at 1pm ET, credentialing expert, Gretchin S. Heckenlively, CPA, FHFMA, will walk you through how to quickly and efficiently identify and use Medicare revalidation online tools to help you ensure your insurance enrollment isn’t deactivated.
+During this online training, credentialing expert, Gretchin S. Heckenlively, CPA, FHFMA, walks you through how to quickly and efficiently identify and use Medicare revalidation online tools to help you ensure your insurance enrollment isn’t deactivated.

 Medicare Revalidation Online Training